tedkulp/pax-checker/README.md

 git push heroku master
 ```

-  * Navigation to your new site, register, and set notifications
+  * Navigate to your new site, register, and set notifications